-- name, required string attribute, user-defined name of this Step.
-Note: As with other objects, this name is used to reference this specific entity in the <RunInfo> block, under the <Sequence> node.
-If the name of this Step is not listed in the <Sequence> block, its action is not going to be performed. - pauseAtEnd, optional boolean/string attribute, if True (True values = True, yes, y, t), the code will pause at the end of the step, waiting for a user signal to continue.
+- repeatFailureRuns, optional integer attribute, this optional attribute could be used to set a certain number of repetitions that need to be performed when a realization (i.e. run) fails (e.g. repeatFailureRuns = "3", 3 tries). - pauseAtEnd, optional boolean/string attribute, if True (True values = True, yes, y, t), the code will pause at the end of the step, waiting for a user signal to continue.
 This is used in case one or more of the Outputs are of type OutStreams.
 For example, it can be used when an OutStreams of type Plot is output to the screen.
 Thus, allowing the user to interact with the Plot (e.g. rotate the figure, change the scale, etc.). - sleepTime, optional float attribute, in this attribute the user can specify the waiting time (seconds) between two subsequent inquiries of the status of the submitted job (i.e. check if a run has finished).

 Default: 0.05.